C19473194/fyp/README.md

 1. Clone the repositoryif not already cloned 2.Navigate to the project directory: cd your-repo

-3.Running the Docker ContainerBuild and run the Docker container:
+3.Edit the yml file to add your prefered user name, email and password 3.Running the Docker ContainerBuild and run the Docker container:

    # docker-compose up -d